 - Easy Debug LED

 Crucial Ballistix Sport 8GB

-For memory I chose a single stick of 8gb ddr4 memory which are clocked at 2400Mhz.
-As the motherboard supports memory clocked upto 2133Mhz it will be automatically downclocked to 2133Mhz.
+For memory, I chose a single stick of 8gb ddr4 memory which is clocked at 2400Mhz.
+As the motherboard supports memory clocked up to 2133Mhz it will be automatically downclocked to 2133Mhz.
 The reason I have to choose this over the 2133Mhz ram is the cost.
 Right now it’s $15 cheaper than the 2133Mhz ram from other brands which is a huge gap.

-For every game you only require no more than 6gb to run it smoothly.
+For every game, you only require no more than 6gb to run it smoothly.
 8gb is more than enough for the next 2 years and will never bottleneck.
-As this brand is renowned and trusted, this memory stick is really worth the money and will provide you a lifetime warranty.
+As this brand is renowned and trusted, this memory stick is really worth the money and will provide you with a limited lifetime warranty.

 As compared to the ddr3 memories, ddr4 are even faster and are clocked at higher frequencies.
 The power consumption is also lower than those ddr3 sticks i.e., 1.25V as compared to 1.5V.
 It makes ddr4 memories more powerful and more power efficient.

 Gigabyte GeForce GTX 1060 Windforce OC 3GB

 The GTX 1060 3gb is still the champion under $200.
 Yes, there are some good competitions for this card like RX 570 4gb or RX 580 4gb but they are much more expensive and not available every time.
 This card is very power efficient as it uses only 6 pin power connector and has a total TDP of 120 watts.